 There were appropriate arrangements in place to ensure that residents had a personal plan in place that detailed their needs and outlined the supports required to maximise their personal development and quality of life.
 The service worked together with residents and their representatives to identify and support their strengths, needs and life goals.
 Residents were supported to access and be part of their community in line with their preferences and assessed needs.
+Residents personal plans were designed in a person centred way which made them accessible to residents.
+A review of residents assessment of needs, noted that while each resident had a comprehensive assessment competed, not all had been reviewed annually as required by the regulations.

 A positive approach to responding to residents' assessed needs was developed.
 Staff were familiar with the strategies adopted to support residents.
-Appropriate support plans were in place to guide staff in supporting residents, including the use of proactive and reactive strategies.
-This promoted a positive approach to supporting residents with their assessed needs.
+Appropriate support plans were in place to guide staff in supporting residents.

 Residents were protected by the policies, procedures and practices relating to safeguarding and protection in the centre.
 Safeguarding plans were developed and safeguards put in place as required.
-All allegations or suspicions of abuse were reported and escalated in line with requirements of the organisation's and national policy.
+Most allegations or suspicions of abuse were reported and escalated in line with requirements of the organisation's and national policy.
+However, a review of documentation noted that some allegations had been reported outside the organisations maximum time frame.
+While this did not impact on the safety of residents, this process did require review.
+Staff who spoke with the inspector were knowledgeable in relation to their responsibilities in the event of a suspicion or allegation.
 Residents also had intimate care plans developed as required which clearly outlined their wishes and preferences.
 These measures ensured residents were protected at all times.